opticsfoundry/OpticsFoundry_Sequencer_MZ/README.md

 ## Introduction

 The OpticsFoundry control system uses a Zynq 7020 based System on Module to create commands sent over parallel, SPI, and I2C bus to analog and digital in/outputs and direct digital synthesizers (AD9854, AD9858, AD9958).
 This repository contains the Vivado and Vitis projects needed to recreate the OpticsFoundry sequencer firmware for the MicroZed 7020.
-[Z-turn Board V2](https://github.com/opticsfoundry/OF_Sequencer_Zturn) and [PYNQ](https://github.com/opticsfoundry/OF_Sequencer_PYNQ) versions are also available; ask us if you need them.
+[Z-turn Board V2](https://github.com/opticsfoundry/OF_Sequencer_Zturn) and [PYNQ](https://github.com/opticsfoundry/OF_Sequencer_PYNQ) versions are also available.

 This project was inspired by [JQI AutomatioN for Experiments (JANE)](https://github.com/JQIamo/jane), see alse [Rev. Sci.
 Instrum.
 92, 055107 (2021)](https://pubs.aip.org/aip/rsi/article-abstract/92/5/055107/1021868/Programmable-system-on-chip-for-controlling-an).